-Consequently, in the first months of its first term, the Bush administration pushed for a national missile defence system, dismissed the Kyoto Protocol and actively challenged the legitimacy of the International Criminal Court.
-It also indicated that it would pull U.S. troops out of Bosnia and Kosovo.
+Consequently, in the first months of its first term, the Bush administration pushed for a national missile defense system, dismissed the Kyoto Protocol and actively challenged the legitimacy of the International Criminal Court.
+It also indicated that it would pullout U.S. troops from Bosnia and Kosovo.
 After much criticism from European countries, senior administration officials decided to decrease the number of troops participating in peacekeeping missions in the region, rather than taking all of them out (Borger 2001).
-Bush's first months in office were defined by growing trans-Atlantic debate and the president's willingness to strengthen American-Russian relations, as Bush knew that they would weaken once he pulled the U.S. out of the Anti-Ballistic Missile Treaty.
+Bush's first months in office were defined by growing trans-Atlantic debate and the president's willingness to strengthen American-Russian relations, as Bush knew that they would weaken once he pulled out the US from the Anti-Ballistic Missile Treaty.
 Relations with China also dominated the White House's foreign policy agenda.
-During the campaign, Rice warned that China was not 'a "status quo" power' (2000: 56).
-She argued that it was seeking 'to alter Asia's balance of power in its favour'.
-Thus, the crisis that ensued after a U.S. Navy EP-3E reconnaissance plane collided with a Chinese fighter jet had the potential to wreck Sino-American relations.
+During the campaign, Rice (2000: 56) warned that China was not "a 'status quo' power".
+She argued that it was seeking "to alter Asia's balance of power in its favor."
+Thus, the crisis that ensued after a US Navy EP-3E reconnaissance plane collided with a Chinese fighter jet had the potential to wreck Sino-American relations.
 Nevertheless, Secretary of State Colin Powell's skillful diplomacy freed the plane's crew without permanently harming Sino-American relations (Daalder and Lindsay 2003: 62-77).

-During the campaign, Bush stated that Iraq would face 'great consequences' if Saddam Hussein showed any willingness to develop weapons of mass destruction (cited in Payne 2001: 306).
+During the campaign, Bush stated that Iraq would face "great consequences" if Saddam Hussein showed any willingness to develop weapons of mass destruction (cited in Payne 2001: 306).
 Once he took office, Iraq received less public attention, but former Treasury Secretary Paul O'Neill said that Saddam Hussein's threat was discussed in the first National Security Council's meeting (Suskind 2003: 82-83).
 More tellingly, the Bush administration authorized American pilots patrolling the no-fly zones to attack Iraqi military positions outside these zones (Payne 2001: 306).
-Nevertheless, it seems that a policy of regime change was not a serious option, though it appears that the Pentagon was actively lobbying the president, via the National Security Council's deputies committee, for a tougher strategy that may have included a plan to oust Saddam Hussein from power (Woodward 2004: 21).
-Before the 9/11 attacks, the official policy concerning Iraq was defined by Powell's initiative to strengthen the international sanctions regime against Saddam Hussein, though Condoleezza Rice had argued that changing the regime in Iraq would be beneficial for the U.S. interests in the Middle East (2000: 59).
+Nevertheless, it seems that a policy of regime change was not a serious option, though it seems that the Pentagon was actively lobbying the president, via the National Security Council's deputies committee, for a tougher strategy that may have included a plan to oust Saddam Hussein from power (Woodward 2004: 21).
+Before the 9/11 attacks, the official policy concerning Iraq was defined by Powell's initiative to strengthen the international sanctions regime against Saddam Hussein, though Condoleezza Rice (2000: 59) had argued that changing the regime in Iraq would be beneficial for the US interests in the Middle East.